ANANTH-SWAMY/redis-from-scratch/README.md

 # Redis from scratch
 A stripped down redis-server clone written as a hobby project.
 It is not intended to be used in production.
-No external dependencies were used to develop this.
+No external dependencies were used for development.

 ## Usage
 - Clone the repo